RenJulia/QPS-project/README.md

-# QPS-project
-# this is a repository for QPS class project, let's work together!
-## group 3 - Ren Junyu, Cong Luo, Guanzhou Jiang
+# group 3 - Ren Junyu, Cong Luo, Guanzhou Jiang
+_Our team has successfully added the instructors to our repository and made a single pull request.
+This pull request has been merged._